OSGeo/tilecache/tilecacheconfig/docs/README.txt

 Dependancies
 ============
 python-wsgiref (or Python 2.5)
-TileCache installed in your path
+SVN TileCache installed in your path: needs r282+

 Instructions
 ============